Ericfreespirit/hitman/README.md

 ## Description
 Julien and Corentin.
-Welcome to my discreet platform, fellow assassins! 😎
+Welcome to my discreet platform, fellow assassins ! 😎

 As your host, I'm here to explain to you how your mission will unfold.

-Browse through our exclusive contracts, each one tailored to challenge your skills to the max.
-Remember, you can only juggle up to 5 contracts at once – keeping you sharp and agile.
+Follow the steps strictly, please.
 Should you need assistance, I'm at your service, shrouded in secrecy. 🕵️‍♂️

-Become the ultimate shadow professional.
-Stay covert, stay ready, and emerge victorious.
-Happy hunting, assassin! 🎯🔪
+Ready ?
+Let's goooo ! 🎯🔪

 ## Installation && Data migration
+⚠️ Before the installation make sure you PostgreSQL server is launch at port 5432

 ```bash
 # Installation: node_modules front/back